Linux Unified Key Setup

-The Linux Unified Key Setup (LUKS) is a disk encryption specification created by Clemens Fruhwirth in 2004 and was originally intended for Linux.
+The Linux Unified Key Setup (LUKS) is a disk encryption specification created by Clemens Fruhwirth in 2004 and originally intended for Linux.

-While most disk encryption software implements different, incompatible, and undocumented formats, LUKS implements a platform-independent standard on-disk format for use in various tools.
-This not only facilitates compatibility and interoperability among different programs, but also assures that they all implement password management in a secure and documented manner.
+LUKS implements a platform-independent standard on-disk format for use in various tools.
+This facilitates compatibility and interoperability among different programs and operating systems, and assures that they all implement password management in a secure and documented manner.

 Description

 LUKS is used to encrypt a block device.
 The contents of the encrypted device are arbitrary, and therefore any filesystem can be encrypted, including swap partitions.
 There is an unencrypted header at the beginning of an encrypted volume, which allows up to 8 (LUKS1) or 32 (LUKS2) encryption keys to be stored along with encryption parameters such as cipher type and key size.

-The presence of this header is a major difference between LUKS and plain dm-crypt, since the header allows multiple different passphrases to be used, with the ability to change and remove them with ease.
-However, if the header is lost or corrupted, the device will no longer be decryptable.
+The presence of this header is a major difference between LUKS and dm-crypt, since the header allows multiple different passphrases to be used, with the ability to change and remove them.
+If the header is lost or corrupted, the device will no longer be decryptable.

 Encryption is done with a multi-layer approach.
-First, the block device is encrypted using multiple master keys, each of which is encrypted with an active user key in each keyslot.
-While keyslots often contain a passphrase, other kinds of keys include OpenPGP public keys or X.509 certificates.
-PGP public keys can be used in combination with an OpenPGP smart card which is inserted into the host.
-This layered scheme is known as TKS1.
+First, the block device is encrypted using a master key.
+This master key is encrypted with each active user key.
+User keys are derived from passphrases, FIDO2 security keys, TPMs or smart cards.
+The multi-layer approach allows users to change their passphrase without re-encrypting the whole block device.
+Key slots can contain information to verify user passphrases or other types of keys.

-There are two versions of LUKS, with LUKS2 having features such as resilience to header corruption, and using the Argon2 encryption algorithm by default, whereas LUKS1 uses PBKDF2.
+There are two versions of LUKS, with LUKS2 featuring resilience to header corruption, and using the Argon2 key derivation function by default, whereas LUKS1 uses PBKDF2.
 Conversion between both versions of LUKS is possible in certain situations, but some features may not be available with LUKS1 such as Argon2.
 LUKS2 uses JSON as a metadata format.

-Available cryptographic algorithms depends on individual kernel support of the host.
+Available cryptographic algorithms depend on individual kernel support of the host.
 Libgcrypt can be used as a backend for hashing, which supports all of its algorithms.
 It is up to the operating system vendor to choose the default algorithm.
 LUKS1 makes use of an anti-forensics technique called AFsplitter, allowing for secure data erasure and protection.

-Using LUKS with LVM
+LUKS with LVM

 Logical Volume Management can be used alongside LUKS.